 Want French fare, but don’t want to pay top dollar?
 This is your spot.
 To start, get the assiette du Fromage with three French kinds of cheese, crackers, fresh fruits, and currants.

-Next, you could order the delicious and classic cassoulet or beef bourguignon, but some favorites here include the ratatouille crepe and the cheesy Croque monsieur.
+Next, you could order the delicious and classic cassoulet or beef brisket and bourguignon, but some favorites here include the ratatouille crepe and the cheesy Croque monsieur.

 This establishment is perfect for brunch, lunch, or dinner.
 But no matter when you dine, save room for dessert.
 From sweet crepes to chocolate soufflé, this place is sure to please.